owings1/pytableaux/doc/logic.rst

-pytableaux API
+Python API
 =============================

-The *logic* module is the base module for the pytableaux API.
+The *logic* module is the base module for the Python API.

 .. automodule:: logic
    :members: